ijbd/nsrdb-wtk-power-generation/README.md

 ## CLI

-When running from the command line, parameters should be passed as key-val pairs.
+When running from the command line, parameters should be passed as key-value pairs.
 For example:

     python reGen.py --year 2014 --api-key <my-key> --email <my-email> ...